AdobeDocs/certification.en/help/certifications/aam/aam-m-architect.md

 **Exam objectives and scope**

-Section 1: Design (46%)
+Section 1: Implementation analysis (26%)

-* Design and implement optimal solutions for Adobe Commerce to meet business needs
-* Design logical and technical flows
-* Customize Commerce features
-* Integrate Adobe Commerce with external systems and services
-* Troubleshoot design flows

-Section 2- Review (32%)

-* Review and refactor existing Adobe Commerce customizations
-* Utilize Commerce test frameworks throughout the whole workflow
-* Optimize performance and scalability for Adobe Commerce
-* Troubleshoot to identify the root cause of issues with Adobe Commerce
-* Enforce coding standards
+* Determine how to guide and support implementation of AAM as a stand-alone product or as part of a cloud solution
+* Analyze outbound destination options and recommend an AAM implementation approach
+* Determine a data onboarding strategy for a business use case
+* Identify features such as visitor profile viewer, tags, RBAC, etc. to align with business goals
+* Determine how to design and test pixels required to create segments and traits

+Section 2: Solution design and recommendations (18%)

+* Determine AAM capabilities based on customer use case for audience and activation
+* Apply procedural concepts to utilize audience identity solutions to complement design architecture
+* Identify attribute and behavioral data and map it to specific business use cases
+* Apply procedural concepts to design folder taxonomy and naming convention

-Section 3: Configure and Deploy (22%)
+Section 3: Segmentation and activation (30%)

-* Configure Adobe Commerce and make sure the project is set up optimally
-* Configure all aspects of Adobe Commerce Cloud
-* Oversee and improve deployment process
-* Troubleshoot infrastructure and configuration issues

-Section 4: Compliance/security basics (13%)

-* Understand basics of compliance for privacy laws and payment security
-* Identify common security aspects of an Adobe Commerce project
+* Apply procedural concepts to create destinations in Audience Manager
-* Identify best practices and legal requirements of accessibility compliance
+* Identify signals to create Rule-Based, Onboarded, and Algorithmic Traits
+* Apply procedural concepts to create segments using frequency/recency
+* Determine how to create segments using profile merge rules
+* Apply procedural concepts to create an algorithmic or predictive model
+* Determine segmentation logic based on use cases

+Section 4: Privacy and data governance (8%)

+* Recommend Audience Manager capabilities as it relates to governance, privacy, and security
+* Identify customer data policies that are in line with government regulations

+Section 5: Performance and reporting (18%)

+* Determine how to configure reports in AAM to gather signal, traits, and segment performance per business requirements

 ## Readiness self-assessment

-Complete the [online readiness questionnaire](https://scorpion.caveon.com/launchpad/ad-q-e718-readiness-questionnaire-for-adobe-commerce-architect-master-exam){target="_blank"} to see if your current experience matches the recommended minimum candidate qualification.
+Complete the [online readiness questionnaire](https://scorpion.caveon.com/launchpad/ad-q-e407-readiness-questionnaire-for-adobe-target-architect-master-exam-copy-b5z40t/ad-q-e454-readiness-questionnaire-for-adobe-audience-manager-architect-master){target="_blank"} to see if your current experience matches the recommended minimum candidate qualification.

 ## Get prepped